SnapXL/RapidOcrNet-ImageSharp/README.md

 The code was optimised to remove dependencies on `System.Drawing` and `OpenCV`.
 The image processing is now done only using `SkiaSharp` and `PContourNet`.

+The project now uses PP-OCR v5 models, but v4 and v3 models are also supported (see [here](https://github.com/BobLd/RapidOcrNet/issues/3)).

+All ONNX models and files and can be downloaded from: https://github.com/RapidAI/RapidOCR/blob/main/python/rapidocr/default_models.yaml
+You will need 4 different files for the code to work.
+Example below for PP-OCR v5 with latin language:
+- Detection: `ch_PP-OCRv5_mobile_det.onnx`
+- Classification: `ch_ppocr_mobile_v2.0_cls_infer.onnx`
+- Recognition: `latin_PP-OCRv5_rec_mobile_infer.onnx`
+- Model dictionary: `ppocrv5_latin_dict.txt`

 ## Usage
 ```csharp
 string targetImg = "image.png";